HelloZeroNet/Documentation/docs/site_development/content_json.md

 ---

+### address_index

+Generated when you clone a site, the site's address BIP32 sub-key index.
+It allows to recover the site privatekey from your BIP32 seed.

+**Example**: 30926910

+---

+### cloned_from

+The site address where the site is cloned from.

+**Example**: 1BLogC9LN4oPDcruNz3qo1ysa133E9AGg8

+---

 ### files

 Size and sha512 hash of automatically downloaded files contained in your site.
 Automatically added by the command `zeronet.py siteSign siteaddress privatekey`.